Wideband Beamforming for RIS Assisted Near-Field Communications: System Model and Problem Formulation

 where $D$ and $\lambda$ denote the antenna aperture and the wavelength, respectively.
 In multiple-input single-output (MISO) systems, the near-field boundary can be defined according to \eqref{MISO}.
 With the increase of antenna array and communication frequency, the near-field region will be significantly extended.

-In RIS-aided MIMO communications, the near-field criterion is different for the BS$\to$UE direct link and the BS$\to$RIS$\to$UE cascaded link.
+In particular, for RIS-aided MIMO communications, the near-field criterion is different for the BS$\to$UE direct link and the BS$\to$RIS$\to$UE cascaded link due to different EM characteristics.
 For the BS$\to$UE MIMO communications, the near-field boundary is given by \cite{cui2022near}

 where $D^\text{B}$ and $D^\text{U}$ denote the antenna aperture of the BS and the UE, respectively.